michalkaszkiel11/filmbase/README.md

 - Customize your film-watching journey with personalized watchlists and favorites, ensuring you never miss out on must-watch films or forget about your favorites.
 Stay organized and keep track of your viewing history, ratings, and reviews to curate a personalized collection of films that reflect your unique tastes and preferences.

+# Important info:
+Filmbase was created for educational purposes which makes it non-profit application.
+Due to high Azure MySQL database maintenance costs I decided to transfer and refactor MySQL database server logic to NoSQL.
 <h2>Development stages:</h2>

 # Backend: